Zahner

-History and Company Information
+History and company information

 Zahner was founded in 1897 by Andrew Zahner as Eagle Cornice Works, serving the region with decorative cornice works and repair.
 In 1913, the company became A. Zahner Sheet Metal Company, and over the course of the century would produce metal-work from industrial kitchen tables to metal work on buildings.
 In 1989, Andrew Zahner's great-grandson, L. William Zahner III became company president, and is credited with transforming the company from a regional sheet-metal contractor into a national architectural metals and facades producer.
 He also guided the company towards producing works by artists as well as architects.

 During the past thirty years, the company produced the exteriors for notable structures including the de Young Museum in San Francisco, California, the Experience Music Project in Seattle, Washington, and is producing the upcoming National September 11 Memorial & Museum in New York City.
 The firm is involved in the development of architectural metal systems as well as patinas and other surface treatments on metal.

 Zahner holds five patents which pertain to the Architectural Metals industry Zahner President and CEO L. William Zahner serves as the Industry Liaison for the National Architectural Committee of SMACNA, and in 2006, was awarded the Copper Medal, Associazone Italiana di Metallurgia (AIM).

 On January 21, 2011, companies Zahner and KME announced a joint venture, Zahner-KME.
 The venture will offer engineering and building services to architects in the European Market.

-Notable Architectural Projects
+On December 3, 2024 Armstrong World Industries announced that it has acquired A. Zahner Company.